-The business model of sharing of distribution revenue represents our efforts to explore opportunities to further cooperate with online video platforms to diversify our monetization methods by leveraging our strong distribution ability.
-Under this business model, we bring in online video platforms at an early stage as either co-investors or copyright owners for whom we produce made-to-order drama series, and then distribute such drama series to TV channels.
-By doing so, we are entitled to the distribution rights of the relevant drama series for distribution to TV channels, from which we can share part of the distribution revenue of such drama series in addition to the production fees for these drama series.
-As such, the sharing of distribution revenue under the Distribution Revenue Sharing Framework Agreement is in the ordinary and usual course of our business and is profitable and in the interests of our Group and the Shareholders as a whole.
+The business model of sharing of distribution revenue represents the Group's efforts to explore opportunities to further cooperate with online video platforms to diversify its monetisation methods by leveraging its strong distribution ability.
+Under this business model, the Group brings in online video platforms at an early stage as either co-investors or copyright owners for whom it produces made-to-order drama series, and then distributes such drama series to TV channels.
+By doing so, the Group is entitled to the distribution rights of the relevant drama series for distribution to TV channels, from which it can share part of the distribution revenue of such drama series in addition to the production fees for these drama series.
+As such, the sharing of distribution revenue under the Distribution Revenue Sharing Framework Agreement is in the ordinary and usual course of the Group's business and is profitable and in the interests of the Group and its Shareholders as a whole.